tony-albanese/nonnas-kitchen/README.md

 # Technology Used
 + [React Bootstrap](https://react-bootstrap-v4.netlify.app/) - This package contains ready to use React components that are compatible with the React library.
 This makes creating a responsive React app much simpler.
 + [axios](https://www.npmjs.com/package/axios) - A lightweight but very powerful library for making network calls in JavaScript.
+It includes utilities for managing and refreshing web tokens.
 + [react-router-dom](https://reactrouter.com/en/main) - A simple to use React library to simplify routing and navigation without the need to refresh the page.